 Can a plastic bottle bring light where electricity is scarce?
 Philippines based Liter of light is a global, open-source, grassroots movement committed to providing affordable, sustainable light to people with limited or no access to electricity.

 Can a community be built with sand?
-Luyanda Mpahlwa is part of a vanguard re-envisioning South Africa’s post-apartheid architectural landscape.
-Mpahlwa pioneered a new style of architecture, integrating and elevating African-inspired design in rural and urban settings.
+Luyanda Mpahlwa is part of a vanguard of designers reshaping and re-envisioning South Africa’s post-apartheid architectural landscape.

 Can participatory design inspire sustainable prosperity?
 Marjetica Potrč is an artist and architect who works on community-based projects characterized by participatory design and a concern for sustainability.